JKU-ICG/AOS/AOS for Drone Swarms/README.md

 ## AOS-Simulator

 The simulation is based on three.js and runs on all major platforms and web browsers.
+Start the simulator (/AOS-simulator/aos-simulation-master) using visual studio code.
+Select Go Live from the status bar to turn the server on/off.

 ```py
 #set_parameters (/AOS-Simulator/aos-simulation-master/config/demo.json)